 Understand the concept of sales

-The first thing you should do before you interview or hire any salespeople is to make sure you understand what a sale is.
-So, what are sales?
+The first thing you should do before you interview or hire any salesperson is to make sure you understand what a sale is.
+So, what is a sale?

 Basically a sale is when you close the deal.
-Marketing finds those leads and nurtures them, sales closes them.
+Marketing finds those leads and nurtures them, and sales closes them.
 How you close them is very important.
-In fact, if you get this wrong you won’t be closing very many deals.
+In fact, if you get this wrong, you won’t be closing very many deals.

 Bad salespeople do nothing but talk.
-They call them “crocodile salespeople” because their mouth is always open, but they’re never listening.
-A good salesperson realizes that sales are really a discussion between the company and the customer where a relationship is built first.
+They are called “crocodile salespeople” because their mouths are always open, but they’re never listening.
+A good salesperson realizes that sales is really a discussion between the company and the customer, where a relationship is built first.

-Once that relationship is established, then the salesperson can start asking the customer about their needs.
-If you short circuit this process the customer will see that you are really not interested in them.
+Once that relationship is established, then the salesperson can start asking the customer about his or her needs.
+If you shortcircuit this process, the customer will see that you are really not interested in him or her.

-But sales aren’t just about customers.
-In fact, it’s really something you do when you talk to partners or even investors.
-Because at the end of the day, you’re still selling yourself.
+But sales isn’t just about the customers.
+In fact, it’s really something you do when you talk to partners or even investors because even then you’re selling yourself.

-And finally you need to understand sales because you will need to create a long-term sales process that can actually scale out.
-See, your early success isn’t any indicator that you will be able to scale out because once you remove yourself from the process, things change.
-It will be harder for a salesperson to close on a deal if you are not involved, and eventually you will have to pull away.
+And finally you need to understand sales because you will need to create a long-term sales process that can actually scale.
+See, your early success isn’t any indicator that you will be able to scale it because once you remove yourself from the process, things change.
+It will be harder for a salesperson to close a deal if you are not involved.
+But the fact is eventually you will have to pull away.

 Learn to sell before you hire

-If you are thinking of not getting involved in the sales process and hiring somebody to do that for you I recommend you don’t.
-You need to sell your product yourself, and not just to investors.
+If you are thinking of not getting involved in the sales process and instead hiring somebody to do that for you, I recommend you don’t.
+You need to sell your product yourself first, and not just to investors.
 You need to sell it to customers as well.

 This is important because it will help you understand what roadblocks your salespeople will run into.
-This way when you hire salespeople you can help them succeed.
-It may not sound like fun, but trust me it gets easier the more you do it.
-Sell yourself until you get comfortable doing it.
+This way when you hire salespeople, you can help them succeed.
+It may not sound like fun, but trust me, the more you do it, the easer it gets.
+Do the selling yourself until you get comfortable doing it.

 You can get some early practice by selling before your product or service is launched with a PowerPoint presentation.
 All you have to do is visually show what your company has to offer.
 In other words, learn to sell what you are going to have and not just what you currently have.

-Each time you finish talking with a potential customer make sure you incorporate their concerns into your product as it will help make it better.
-Give them the product and watch what they do, then run back to your office to put their ideas into product development.
-Do this fifty times and not only will you become a pretty good salesperson, but you’ll also move your product to product market fit faster.
+Each time you finish talking with potential customers, make sure you incorporate their concerns into your product as it will help make it better.
+Give them the product and watch what they do.
+Then run back to your office to put their ideas into product development.
+Do this fifty times, and not only will you become a pretty good salesperson, but you’ll also move your product to product market fit faster.

 Hire people who want to grow

-With salespeople you need to hire slowly and fire fast.
-Good salespeople are expensive and you don’t want to waste money.
-And remember, just because someone is good in sales in their past job, it won’t mean they are a good fit for your company.
-Even if they have a history of selling products or services in your industry.
+With salespeople, you need to hire slowly and fire fast.
+Good salespeople are expensive, and you don’t want to waste money.
+And remember, just because someone is good in sales in his or her past job, it won’t mean that person is a good fit for your company even if he or she has a history of selling products or services in your industry.

 Furthermore, when interviewing salespeople, don’t let them sell you on how great they are.
-You need to see the passion from them, and look for people who want to compete on a higher level than they are used to.
+You need to see the passion in them.
+Look for people who want to compete on a higher level than they are used to.
 They should be eager to reach higher and higher levels of experience.

-These salespeople also need to be comfortable on the front lines, watching the customer use the product, listening to their comments and asking for constructive criticism.
-They need to be eager to hear what the customer is saying so that way you product manager can create something your customers will love.
+These salespeople also need to be comfortable on the front lines, watching the customer use the product, listening to the customer’s comments and asking for constructive criticism.
+They need to be eager to hear what the customer is saying, so that way your product manager can create something your customers will love.
 And they should be excited about doing this over and over again!

 Work with those who you hire

 Never think just because you hired a sales team that you can wash your hands of that responsibility.
-You really need to keep selling yourself, until you have a VP of Sales who is able to keep on growing your company’s revenue.
+You really need to keep doing the selling yourself until you have a VP of Sales who is able to keep growing your company’s revenue.

-Meet with your team often and ideally daily.
+Meet with your team often, ideally daily.
 You want to keep watching them present and sell so you can give feedback and ask for it as well.
-It’s really a learning experience for all of you and if you’ve hired a killer sales team then you all will start feeding off of this positive energy that you are creating from a culture of constant improvement.
+It’s really a learning experience for all of you, and if you’ve hired a killer sales team, then you all will start feeding off of this positive energy that you are creating from a culture of constant improvement.